hughrun/ghost-to-wp/README.md

+# NOTE THIS PROJECT HAS BEEN ARCHIVED

+There will be no further maintenance or development.

-# Ghost to Wordpress Blog Migration Tool
+## Ghost to Wordpress Blog Migration Tool

 Use `ghost-to-wp` to migrate a Ghost blog to Wordpress.